openmindead/bootsplash-xiaomi/README.md

 add `bootsplash.bootfile=bootsplash-themes/xiaomi/bootsplash` into `GRUB_CMDLINE_LINUX` string of `/etc/default/grub`

 run `sudo mkinitcpio -P && sudo update-grub` to update initial ram disk and grub configuration

+# Some hints

+Your mkinitcpio.conf should contain i915 in MODULES in case of Intel-based system